Once the user has finished logging in and approving the request, the authorization server is ready to redirect the user back to the application.

 The authorization code must expire shortly after it is issued.
 The OAuth 2.0 spec recommends a maximum lifetime of 10 minutes, but in practice, most services set the expiration much shorter, around 30-60 seconds.
 The authorization code itself can be of any length, but the length of the codes should be documented.

-The information that will need to be associated with the authorization code is the following.
+In any case, the information that will need to be associated with the authorization code is the following.

 client_id– The client ID (or other client identifier) that requested this code